LizzyMaybeDev/Introduction-to-modding-mc/README.md

 - Run it to install forge

 - Open minecraft launcher and check if forge's profile is there, if not then you can create it ![image](https://user-images.githubusercontent.com/74936369/111808098-b8d7bf00-88e4-11eb-8a2d-60e93b1406a5.png)
+- **Windows**: Press windows+r and type %appdata%/.minecraft/
+- **Linux**: .minecraft is located in your home folder. ~/.minecraft
-- Now that we're done with forge if you're on windows you can press windows+r and type %appdata%/.minecraft/ and if you're on mac do ⌘ (Command) + Space type "~/Library/Application Support/minecraft/" then create a folder called "mods" if it isnt there already.
+- **Mac**: do ⌘ (Command) + Space type "~/Library/Application Support/minecraft/
-- Then put the mods you download inside that folder and start minecraft.
+- Create a folder called "mods" if it isnt there already. then put the mods you download inside that folder and start minecraft.
 ## Note
 - **Check all the options a mod has!** - Many people randomly turn on all features and then complain to the mod developer saying they don't want that feature on.
 It is up to the user to look through and test each setting to see what they do instead of bothering the mod developer about it.
 - **Do not download random mods** - If you want to download mods, whether it be from this list or externally, do some reaserch into what it actually does and if you want it.
 Many people download old, broken mod folders that cause issues and have a bunch of mods that they aren't even using but are killing their performance.
 Please only get mods that you know you want and make sure to keep them updated.